PlanterApp/planter_docs/content/en/docs/300_plant-information/301_how-to-grow/index.md

 url: "plant-information/how-to-grow"
 ---

 Yes!
-Planter has plant care information for many plants, and new plants are being added all the time!
+Planter has plant care information for many plants, and new plants are being added all the time!<br />
 Check out the **How to Grow** tab for lots of handy information.
 {{< alert icon="🌿" context="info" text="See **Where can I find plant care information?** to learn where to find the **How to Grow** information in Planter" />}}

 #### Description